ALAN RUSSELL, PH.D.

 Director, Disruptive Health Technology Institute, Carnegie Mellon University

 Dr. Alan Russell (Ph.D., Imperial College) is the Highmark Distinguished Career Professor in the Department of Chemical Engineering & the Director of the Disruptive Health Technology Institute at Carnegie Mellon University.
-Dr. Russell is also the CEO of BioHybrid Solutions, LLC and Chairman of the Board of Directors of YouScript, Inc.
+Dr. Russell is the Chairman of the Board of Directors of YouScript, Inc. Dr. Russell previously held the postion of CEO of BioHybdrid Solutions.

 Dr. Russell has broad experience at the interface of science, healthcare and commercialization.
 He was the Founding Director of the McGowan Institute for Regenerative Medicine at the University of Pittsburgh, serving in that capacity from 2001-2011.
 Prior to this he served as Chairman of the Department of Chemical and Petroleum Engineering at the University of Pittsburgh.